Estimating diagnostic classification models

 , which will use the rstan package to estimate the

 model.
-Alternatively, you can use the cmdstanr package to estimate
+Alternatively, we can use the cmdstanr package to estimate

 the model by specifying backend = "cmdstanr"